Yanhee Hospital: Humanitarian work

-International Patients and Medical Tourism
+International patients and medical tourism

 A large number of patients who receive medical care from Yanhee come from overseas; in fact, approximately 9,000 of the people Yanhee serves are foreigners, most of whom travel from Australia, Japan, and the United Arab Emirates.
 Patients from 27 different countries worldwide arrived at Yanhee in 2009, with 72% of those undergoing cosmetic procedures.

-Due to the high number of foreign patients, Yanhee staffs a number of interpreters, and languages spoken at Yanhee include:
+Due to the high number of foreign patients, Yanhee staffs a number of interpreters.